“No screen time until your child is 2.”

 Toddlers don’t need more than one hour of TV time a day nor do they need digital devices readily available to them, so set clear boundaries and make screen time special (those long plane or car rides are a good opportunity for screen time).

 The current WHO guidelines emphasize the importance of parents and caregivers consuming media with young children.
 Translation: The TV doesn’t do double duty as a sitter.
 Parents need to be present to help kids understand what they are watching and reinforce lessons from educational programming.

 The new recommendations make clear: Parents and caregivers are responsible for setting boundaries and providing guidance around media.
-And there’s no reason to wait — it’s best to begin setting limits and expectations now.
-The best way to “guide” your young child when it comes media consumption?
+And there’s no reason to wait—it’s best to begin setting limits and expectations now.
+The best way to “guide” your young child when it comes to media consumption?
 Lead by example.
-Surveys have found that some adults spend more than two hours a day on their devices — texting, checking Instagram and Facebook, watching cat videos, responding to emails.
+Surveys have found that some adults spend more than two hours a day on their devices—texting, checking Instagram and Facebook, watching cat videos, responding to emails.
 But if you want your child to have a healthy relationship with screens and media, you first must limit how much time you spend on these devices.
 Consider creating no-screen zones in your house; put the phone and other devices away during meals and at bedtime; and prioritize screen-free quality time with your toddler.

-While the newest guidelines from WHO recommend little to no screen time for children under 5 years old, some research has shown the benefits of limited screen time—from teaching empathy to fostering creativity and improving word learning.
-The important thing is to remember the risks and set strict limitations so your child grows into a healthy, happy (and well-rested) adult.
+While the guidelines from WHO recommend little to no screen time for children under 5 years old, some research has shown the benefits of limited screen time—from teaching empathy to fostering creativity and improving word learning.
+The important thing is to remember the risks of screen time and set strict limitations so your child grows into a healthy, happy (and well-rested) adult.